-They are held at 11 AM, for the time being via Zoom.
+They are held at 11 AM in our building and also on Zooom.
 Non-members may obtain the Zoom link by emailing firstname.lastname@example.org.
 Our thought-provoking platform addresses cover a wide range of subjects relating to ethics in modern life.

 Our speakers offer thoughts related to the philosophy of humanism or share their experiences and commitments in the struggle to foster peace, justice, economic fairness and racial and religious harmony.

 The Ethical Culture Leader of Bergen County speaks on the first Sunday of each month, occasionally on the differences between Ethical Culture and other religous movements.
 Sometimes our meetings take the form of interviews or group discussions.
 Three times a year, special celebrations are held in conjunction with the children of the Sunday School.
 Babysitting is available for infants and toddlers too young to sample our Sunday School.

 Music, small discussions, coffee and socializing are also important elements of our Sunday morning experience.

 If you would like to sample our programs before visiting (or if you are too far to visit) you may also choose from a large selection of audio tapes available for a nominal fee.
 Call (201) 836-5187 for more information or send us an email at firstname.lastname@example.org.

 The Ethical Culture Society of Bergen County welcomes people of all races, ethnic origins, religious backgrounds, and sexual orientations.
 The Society has a barrier-free front entrance.